 Best for beginners looking to enter the world of whitewater boating in comfort!

 - Weight: 27-34 Pounds

 Shifting toward playboat status, this low volume trick machine is as slick as it gets.
 With the short design and every feature tuned to freestyle it’s a good choice for those who want to master their creativity.

 To be clear, this is not a boat for beginners or generalists.
 This is a dedicated freestyle play boat designed to boof, hop, pop, and spin.

 Once you get this boat up on plane it glades across the water thanks to the clear planing hull bottom.
 At the front and back are short, low-volume rocker tips.

 These allow you to push the boat under on command and pop back up for your moves.

-Inside is a set of thigh braces, a floating backrest and the Riot Unity seating system.
-Other features include the optional Powerseat upgrade, security bar, and a drain plug for convenience.
+Inside is a set of thigh braces, a floating backrest and knee pockets.
+Other features include the GoPro mount, security bar, and a drain plug for convenience.

 Best for those looking for a dedicated playboat.

 - Length: 12.5′